Vascular Surgery Associates, LLC

 As an abdominal aortic aneurysm (AAA) enlarges, it can rupture, making this condition the 15th leading cause of death.
 The board-certified physicians at Vascular Surgery Associates, LLC, regularly monitor your AAA to determine when you need treatment to prevent serious complications.
 To learn if you need AAA screening or to schedule an appointment, call the nearest office or book online today.
-They have 11 convenient locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland.
+They have 12 convenient locations in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland and Newark, DE.

 Your aorta leaves your heart and travels through your chest and down into your abdomen.
 An aortic aneurysm occurs when a small portion of the artery wall weakens.